Top of the page

-There are two kinds of inflatable implants.
+There are two-chamber and three-chamber inflatable implants.
 Both have cylinders in the shaft of the penis, a reservoir that holds salt water, and a pump to move the salt water from the reservoir to the cylinders.
 You create an erection by pumping salt water out of the reservoir and into the cylinders.
-The release valve on the pump drains the salt water out of the cylinders and back into the reservoir.

 Surgery will be done using regional or general anesthesia.
-The implants are inserted through an incision made in the penis, lower abdomen, or scrotum.
+The implants are inserted through an incision made in the penis, lower belly, or scrotum.
 A thin flexible tube (catheter) is inserted briefly up the urethra and into the bladder to drain urine.

 A three-chamber implant is usually more reliable than a two-chamber implant.
 Inserting the three-chamber implant is a slightly more complicated surgery.

 You likely will stay 1 or 2 days in the hospital.
 You will take antibiotics for up to 2 weeks after surgery to prevent infection.

 The urinary catheter is used for about 1 day after surgery.

 Do not wear tight underwear or clothing until the surgical incision has healed.
 People with inflatable implants may need to avoid tight clothing for 6 weeks to avoid pushing the saline reservoir out of position.